Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 title: Digital Fingerprinting
 ---

-PhotonIQ Digital Fingerprinting is a managed service that generates persistent digital signatures and visitor IDs for your website users.
+Digital Fingerprinting tracks anonymous visitors and real-time behaviors across sessions, browsers, and devices without using cookies or PII.

 ## How It Works